Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Introduction

 \end{restatable} [\citenum{ctGroupInvariantPeanocurve}, Theorem 5.1] shows that given a pseudo-Anosov $\phi: S\rightarrow S$ with associated unstable lamination $(\lambda_1, dx)$ and stable lamination $(\lambda_2, dy)$ and stretch factor $k>1$, there exists a natural pseudometric

 so that $ds^2$ and the hyperbolic metric on the mapping torus $M_{\phi}$ are quasicomparable.
 For a pseudo-Anosov, $\log k=\entphi$.
 The metric $(M_{\phi}, ds^2)$ is called singular Sol.

-In their seminal works, Minsky \cite{myModelBoundsKleinianGroup}, and Brock, Canary and Minsky \cite{bcmEndingLamination} establish a biLipschitz model for the mapping torus and establish the ending lamination conjecture.
+In their seminal works, Minsky \cite{myModelBoundsKleinianGroup}, and Brock, Canary, and Minsky \cite{bcmEndingLamination} establish a biLipschitz model and settle the ending lamination conjecture.
 See also \cite{bowditch2011ending} for other proofs of the conjecture.
-There are other translations lengths for pseudo-Anosov that are bounded by its entropy.
+There are other translation lengths for pseudo-Anosov that are bounded by its entropy.
 Denote $\ell_{\mathscr{C}}(\phi)$ the asymptotic translation length of $\phi$ on the curve complex $\mathscr{C}$ of a genus-$g$ surface.
 Define $c_g$ as the optimal Lipschitz constant for the systole map $\text{sys}: \mathscr{T}(S) \rightarrow \mathscr{C}^{(1)}(S)$, defined by Masur and Minsky in \cite{mmGeometryComplexCurveHyperbolicity}.
 In [\citenum{ghklLipschitzconstantCurveComplex}, Lemma 3.2], Gadre, Hironaka, Kent, and Leininger prove

 If we define the \textbf{circumference} $\gamma$ as the shortest loop that projects nontrivially to $\pi_1S^1$, then for $K(\gamma)=|\int_{\gamma}f^*d\theta |/ \ell(\gamma)$, a natural question is how $\ell(\gamma)$ compares with the entropy of $\phi$.
 By investigating the interaction between the thick-thin decomposition and the best lamination, Rudd in [\citenum{rcStretchLamination}, Theorem 1.4] constructs infinitely many fibered hyperbolic $3$-manifolds whose circumferences intersecting each fiber exactly once are the maximal stretch lamination for some fibered classes.
-As a corollary of \eqref{distance bounded by 3entropy} which bounds the entropy from below by the fiber translation length, we have \begin{cor} There are infinitely many fibered hyperbolic $3$-manifolds $\mphi$ obtained from the Dehn filling of the link \lfourteen such that the entropy of the monodromy is bounded from below by the length of the circumference $\gamma$
+As a corollary of \eqref{distance bounded by 3entropy} which bounds the entropy from below by the fiber translation length, we have \begin{cor} There exists a sequence of fibered hyperbolic $3$-manifolds $M_j$ which geometrically converge to the complement of the link \lfourteen such that the entropy $\entropy_{\phi_j}$ is bounded from below by the length of the circumference $\gamma_j$